esoadamo/thesis/chapters/03 Profiles.md

 ### Already solved problems

 Thanks to a single web browser capable of password synchronization across multiple platforms, the user can have unique strong passwords for every account.
-Furthermore, on Windows, Google Chrome can protect access to the passwords with the Windows account password.
+Furthermore, on Windows, Google Chrome can protect access to the passwords with the Windows account password, which may serve as a basic level of protection against an attacker with physical access.
 Next, the user will be notified if there is a reported breach of their account. [[@GoogleChromePasswordProtection]]

 Even if (only) the password is leaked for one of their most critical accounts, there may not be any direct risk of account compromise thanks to the deployment of MFA on these accounts.

 ### Problems with current approach

-As the student takes security into account when managing login credentials, the biggest security threat may pose when logging into their Google account every time they need to access their passwords.
+As the student takes security into account when managing login credentials, the biggest security threat may be the need to log into their Google account every time they need to access their passwords.
 If they perform the login operation on an infected machine, their session may be stolen and used to extract data (passwords, browsing history) from their account.
 Secondly, there may be threats from other devices connected to the same LogMeIn Hamachi network or the public network in public transportation.

 The most significant possible privacy issue is connected to the forgotten legacy account on Dropbox and Ulož.to, which may not be sufficiently protected and still contain personal data.
 The next possible privacy issue may be with Telegram -- a messenger that calls itself "... more secure than mass market messengers like WhatsApp and Line" [[@telegramFAQ]].
 The main issue may be that the messenger itself does not have E2EE enabled unless a unique feature is used ("Telegram's special [secret chats](https://telegram.org/faq#secret-chats) use end-to-end encryption" [[@telegramFAQ]]), but in mainstream media is still being presented as if everything on Telegram was using E2EE [[@lifehackerBestWhatsApp]][[@tnWhatsapp]] or the detail that a particular feature must be turned on is omitted [[@techradarWhatsAppAlternatives]][[@ziveNahraditWhatsApp]], which may confuse or deceive any user into believing that every message on Telegram is protected with E2EE.